dreisicht/renderrob/Readme.md

 - CPU renders on n-1 cores to not bottleneck GPU render
 - You can only render one scene in one job.
 If you want to render a second scene just create another job
 - Viewlayers TODO TODO TODO
+- Separate View Layers and addons with a comma

 ## Warnings in the sheet